techxtor/node-problem-solving/README.md

- - Given an array with 'N' elements that can occur 'N' times
+ - Given an array with 'X' elements that can occur 'Y' times
- - Find the Number with Maximum Occurance
+ - Return the element with Maximum Occurance
-  > - If Maximum occurance is `x` and that is true for more than one elements, return the smallest one
+  > - If Maximum occurance is `N` and that is true for more than one elements, return the smallest one

 ---
 ### Examples: